Kagerjay/css/README.md

 Ideally, it is best to get both semantic CSS and semantic HTML

-- Semantic CSS → Use state modifiers
+- Semantic CSS → Use global state modifiers whenever possible following OOCSS
+- Semantic HTML → Use bootstraps opinionated framework for now